Mattress Rating Sources

 by Editors of SleepLikeTheDead.com

-Our AssessmentSleepLikeTheDead.com provides more detail about consumer satisfaction with mattresses than any other site.
-It compiles information from more than 16,000 owner reviews, mostly drawn from nearly 1,000 online message boards and forums.
-Other sources include evaluations on retailers' websites and product review sites, as well as personal interviews.
-Editors thoroughly analyze mattress reviews, comparing customer ratings for each brand on criteria such as comfort, affordability and durability.
+Our AssessmentSleepLikeTheDead.com rates mattress brands based largely on its compilation of more than 18,000 owner reviews.
+Most of these reviews are drawn from hundreds of online message boards and forums.
+Other sources include evaluations on retailers' websites and product-review sites, as well as personal interviews.
+Editors compare customer ratings for each brand on criteria such as comfort, affordability and durability.
 The site also offers general information on how to shop for a mattress.

 by Editors of ConsumerReports.org